|life span|| |

-Don't the short legs fool you: Basset hounds are large dogs, weighing up to 65 pounds while only raising about 15 inches off the ground, according to the American Kennel Club (AKC).
-The heavy-boned breed has a long body with short legs, long, velvety floppy ears, a lovable sad-looking droopy face, and an alert tail.
-Their large paws and low-slung build give them great stability for maneuvering over rough terrain, ideal for its employment as a scent-tracking hound.
-The basset hound's skin is loose and elastic and covered in a short hard coat dense enough to insulate for hours in all weather.
+Don't let the short legs fool you: Basset hounds are large dogs, weighing up to 65 pounds while only rising about 15 inches off the ground.
+The heavy-boned breed has a long body with short legs; long, velvety floppy ears; a lovable and sad-looking droopy face; and an alert tail.
+Their large paws and low-slung build give them great stability for maneuvering over rough terrain, ideal for employment as a scent-tracking hound.
+The basset hound's skin is loose and elastic and covered in a short hard coat dense enough to insulate him for hours in all weather.

 The basset hound is perhaps one of the most widely recognized breeds, and people love that droopy, floppy face.
 But these looks aren't just meant to melt your heart.
-Nearly every feature on a basset hound's head assists the tracking dog on the trail.
-According to the AKC, the folds in the skin help trap scents, keeping them close to the dog's nose.
+Nearly every feature on a basset hound's head assists the tracking dog on the trail: The folds in the skin help trap scents, keeping them close to the dog's nose.
 The long ears drag as they walk, wafting scents from the ground up to their nose.
 And their droopy, slightly sunken large brown eyes?
 Well OK, those are mostly just for charm and, you know, vision.

 Though they may not look it, basset hounds were bred for endurance and stamina on the trail.
 Their ability to hone in on a scent and track it for hours on end made them a top choice for small-game hunters.
 Though still frequently used as pack hunting dogs, today's basset hounds are just as content with a long walk followed by lounging around the home all day.
 These happy pups are just looking for a warm spot to relax with their best friend—you.
 If you prefer to be more active, scent games are a great way to exercise your basset hound's best skill and engage them mentally.

 The basset hound has an even temper and is affectionate and loyal, according to the BHCA's breed guide.
 Because they were bred as a pack dog, they get along well with other pets—dogs and cats alike—and prefer to have company at all times.
 They can be pretty playful when socialized with other dogs.
-Their calm, gentle nature and all around friendliness make them great for families with children, but don't expect much by way of watch or guard dog.
-Basset hounds think everyone is their friend, so they might not be the greatest guard dogs, the AKC says.
+Their calm, gentle nature and all-around friendliness make them great for families with children, but don't expect much by way of watch or guard dog—basset hounds think everyone is their friend.
 As with any breed, it's important to properly socialize your hound from a young age.
-Though bassets aren’t considered aggressive, it's important to teach children how to properly interact with dogs and always supervise them when playing with any dog.
+And, as with all breeds, it's important to teach children how to properly interact with dogs and always supervise them when playing with any animal.

-Overall, basset hounds make great pets for myriad lifestyles.
-If you can provide daily walks and patient, consistent training, they will be more than happy to stick by your side.
+Overall, basset hounds make great pets for a myriad of lifestyles.
+If you can provide daily walks and patient, consistent positive reinforcement-based training, they will be more than happy to stick by your side.
 If you're frequently away for long periods of time, you may want to reconsider a basset hound.
 It's important to consider your lifestyle before committing to any dog.
-Talk to a breeder or rescue group about expectations to see if a basset hound is a good fit for you.
+Talk to a basset hound breeder or rescue group about expectations to see if this breed is a good fit for you.

 Basset hounds will require extra weekly care to their ears, as their long floppy shape can prevent proper air circulation and lead to infections.
 "Those ears are built to trap scents," Kilcommons says.
 "They also are mud flaps.
 You run a basset in the field, they're going to come back with all sorts of junk in their ears because they're dragging along the ground."
 It's important to talk to your vet about the proper way to check and clean your basset hound's ears.
 Basset hounds' eyes are also prone to collecting debris, so it's important to clean around the eyes daily to avoid preventable health issues.

 The basset hound has a lifespan of 12–15 years.
-Like all breeds, the Basset Hound is prone to certain diseases.
-The Basset Hound Club of America strongly recommends breeders test for thrombopathia and complete a thorough opthamologist evaluation.
+Like all breeds, the basset hound is prone to certain health conditions.
+The Basset Hound Club of America strongly recommends breeders test for thrombopathia and complete a thorough ophthalmologist evaluation.
 The club recommends additional testing for elbow and hip dysplasia, glaucoma, hypothyroidism, bleeding disorders, and luxating patella.
-Of course not all basset hounds will encounter serious health issues, but it's important to be aware of these common concerns when considering this breed.
-It's important to purchase all dogs from reputable breeders who will introduce you to the dog's parents and siblings.
-If adopting, ask the rescue for all available health history.
+Of course, not all basset hounds will encounter serious health issues, but it's important to be aware of these common concerns when considering this breed.
+It's also important to purchase all dogs from reputable breeders who will introduce you to the dog's parents and siblings.
+If you're adopting a basset hound, ask the rescue for all available health history.

 Because of their generally lethargic nature, basset hounds are prone to obesity, the BHCA says.
 It's important to properly portion a basset hound's food (talk to your vet about the best diet for your individual dog) and keep an exercise schedule of one long walk per day.
 Their floppy ears are also prone to infection.
 Follow your vet's guidelines for proper and frequent ear evaluations.

 The breed was popular with French aristocrats, who spent many hours on trail hunting.
 After the French Revolution, the breed became more commonplace.
-It most likely came to America by way of England in colonial times, and was recognized by the American Kennel Club as its 10th breed in 1885.
+These droopy dogs most likely came to the U.S. by way of England during colonial times, and was recognized by the American Kennel Club as its 10th breed in 1885.

 - Bas is French for "low."